TnTech-ECE/CapstoneStarterRepo/README.md

 ### Recognitions

-Use this space to recognize anyone that you feel has had an impact on the project.
-Be sure to recognize the work of previous teams if you referenced it for style or content.

 We would like to thank **Jesse Roberts** for his contributions and feedback throughout our capstone experience as our supervisor.

 We would like to thank **Dr. Jeffrey Austen** for advice and guidance during the early stages of our capstone.